TTGTRE/punish-gui/README.md

 |`bangui <player>`|Opens the ban menu for banning a player|`punishgui.ban`|

 ## To-do
+- Usage text for mutegui, kickgui, and bangui are printed in white instead of red.
+- Refactor other parts of the plugin to make it easier to maintain.
-1. Fix `MenuItemBuilder` using same instance of the item stack it's modifying
+- ~~Fix `MenuItemBuilder` using same instance of the item stack it's modifying
 preventing the developer from using the same `MenuItemBuilder` for different
-menu items.
+menu items.~~
-2. Refactor other parts of the plugin to make it easier to maintain.